kubedb/docs/docs/guides/mariadb/reconfigure/cluster/index.md

 #### Verify the new configuration is working

-If everything goes well, `KubeDB` Enterprise operator will update the `configSecret` of `MariaDB` object.
+If everything goes well, `KubeDB` Enterprise operator will update the `configuration.secretName` of `MariaDB` object.

 Let's wait for `MariaDBOpsRequest` to be `Successful`.
 Run the following command to watch `MariaDBOpsRequest` CR,